UConn vs. UMass NCAA Football Odds, Plays and Insights | October 9, 2021

 UConn vs. UMass College Football Odds, Plays and Insights

-The UMass Minutemen (0-5) are 3.5-point underdogs in a home FBS Independent matchup with the UConn Huskies (0-6) on Saturday, October 9, 2021 at Warren McGuirk Alumni Stadium.
-The over/under is set at 57.
+The UConn Huskies (0-6) visit the UMass Minutemen (0-5) on Saturday, October 9, 2021 in matchup between FBS Independent rivals at Warren McGuirk Alumni Stadium.
+UMass is a 3-point underdog.
+The contest's over/under is 57.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.